tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 {
 ```

-This is where you input the ipv4 address.
-There is also a ipv6 field:
+This is where you input the IPv4 address.
+There is also a IPv6 field, if you are using the IPv6 address instead:

 ```
 // Nodes to connect to (IPv6 only).